 My husband’s Mom was a heavy smoker and died of heart attack in 1996.
 His Dad was also a recovering alcoholic passed away in 2014 from a cardiovascular disease.

 In 2016, he hurt his back and went to the pain doctor.
 This doctor knew that the man was a recovering alcoholic, yet still prescribed him “percocet” – 2 pills a day, as needed with refills available.
 I thought that was very negligent of him and i was very upset but i didn’t know better and what was my chance to win an argument against a doctor?
-He thought it was the best option, he is ordering a “CT-Scan”, well it took us 3 weeks to get the CT scan and by that time, my husband was dependent on the pills to exist.
+He thought it was the best option, he is ordering a “CT-Scan”, well it took us 3 weeks to get the CT scan and by that time, my husband had developed tolerance and physical dependence to the medication.

 As soon as the medicine wore off, the pain, anxiety and insomnia came back with a vengeance!
 And these made him irritable.
 What was the fucking point of taking pain meds if it makes the pain worse?
 Well, turned out tolerance and physical dependence were very common and predictable drug effects and could have been managed if the doctor took the time to educate himself about pain and substance use disorder.